Bhupesh-V/til/Miscellaneous/tech-writing-cookbook.md

 - I usually think about the layout of the post while doing boring chores (making food).
 Schedule time to think and hone your understanding of the problem.
 - During writing a draft, make sure to give control to your mind & let the words flow.
 Take it from Michael

   ![Michael-writing-wisdom](https://user-images.githubusercontent.com/34342551/118441116-547b8500-b706-11eb-8c4d-63054b7ae273.jpg)

 ## Validating an Idea

 Some of the points that help me land a decision:

 - Are people not aware of this _idea_?
-Is it buried down in the messy internet?
+Is it buried deep down in the messy internet?
 - Is it hard to understand?
+- Does it help even 1 person?
-- Are the already available blogs outdated?
+- Are the already available blogs/articles outdated?
 - What are the future implications after I write this post?
+- How long is it going to complete the final version of article?
+- Did it help me or not?

 ## Know when to stop researching ✋️